rahulkj/nsx-t-terraform/README.md

 ---
 ## What does this repository provide?
-Terraform scripts that prepares the NSX-T environment for deploying OpsManager, PAS and PKS
+Terraform scripts that prepares the NSX-T environment for deploying OpsManager, TAS and TKGI

 ## Pre-requisites:
-* Use terraform 0.11.14
+* Use terraform 0.12.xx
 * Prepare the hosts
 * Deploy the edges and edge cluster
 * Fill in the details in `terraform.tfvars`